TTitcombe/TTitcombe.github.io/_posts/2021-01-17-The-Ten-Year-Language.md

 written in it
 can be complex to even install, let alone navigate around the codebase, which can make contributing to a new open-source community an intimidating prospect.
-Open-source in Python has lead to the development of powerful, life-saving packages like NumPy,
+Open-source in Python has lead to the development of powerful libraries like NumPy,
 Matplotlib
 and Pandas.
-These packages form a hugely vibrant ecosystem that has attracted users to Python for all use-cases.
+These libraries form a hugely vibrant ecosystem that has attracted users to Python for all use-cases.
 The home of scientific computing, machine learning, statistics,